Russia banned from 2018 Winter Olympics over doping - Capital Sports

 No Russian athlete with a previous doping violation will be allowed to compete and no official who had a leadership role at Sochi 2014 will be invited to Pyeongchang.

-Those athletes who do go to the Games, which start on February 9, will participate under the name “Olympic Athlete from Russia”.
+Those athletes who do go to the Games will participate under the name “Olympic Athlete from Russia” and the country’s flag will not fly at any 2018 ceremony, the IOC also said.

-The country’s flag will not fly at any 2018 ceremony, the IOC also said in a statement.
+The Games’ South Korean organisers said they would welcome the Russian athletes to compete under a neutral flag.

-Bach said those measures amounted to “proportional sanctions for this systemic manipulation” committed by Russia.
+“We accept and respect the decisions of the IOC Executive Board that Russia may compete under a neutral flag,” the Pyeongchang organising committee said in a statement Wednesday.

 The US Olympic Committee praised the IOC’s “strong and principled decision.